daffainfo/all-about-apikey/README.md

 ## To Dos
 - [x] Fixing structure of the repository
 - [ ] Add nuclei-template link to each information
-- [ ] Create a bash script to check the validity of API key / Oauth token
 - [ ] Get all of the information from github.com/public-apis/public-apis

 ## References